ttharawun/scFusion_final/README.md

 ## Updated Version of scFusion  [![DOI](https://zenodo.org/badge/372129480.svg)](https://zenodo.org/badge/latestdoi/372129480)

-scFusion is a computational pipeline for detecting gene fusions at single-cell resolution. scFusion works on Linux/Mac OS.
+scFusion is a computational pipeline for detecting gene fusions at single-cell resolution.
+Our implementation was to modify the scFusion pipeline to incorporate cell type information into its scoring process for fusion candidates. scFusion works on Linux/Mac OS.

 ## Software Prerequisite